One of the three main theatrical systems in the world

 Artists will offer a wide repertoire of Peking Opera routines.
 The audience can enjoy delicious snacks and Chinese tea while watching the wonderful performances.
-International audience will no problem understanding the dialogue because the theatre will give simultaneous interpretation service in English, Japanese and French at each show.
+The international audience will have no problem understanding the dialogue because the theatre will give simultaneous interpretation services in English, Japanese and French at each show.

 Peking (Beijing) Opera's most Famous Operas